aws-controllers-k8s/community/README.md

 This is a new open source project built with ❤️ by AWS and available as a **Developer Preview**.
 We encourage you to try it out, provide feedback and contribute to development.

-*IMPORTANT: Because this project is a preview, there may be significant and breaking changes introduced in the future.
+*Important: Because this project is a preview, there may be significant and breaking changes introduced in the future.
 We encourage you to try and experiment with this project.
 Please do not adopt it for production use.*

 ### Contents
 * [Overview](#Overview)
 * [Getting Started](#getting-started)
 * [Help & Feedback](#help--feedback)